MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/apps/java/quick-to-azure.md

 # Implement a CI/CD process to build and deploy your Java app to Azure

-VSTS provides a highly customizable continuous integration (CI) and deployment (CD) automation system for your Java apps.
+Azure Pipelines provides a highly customizable continuous integration (CI) and deployment (CD) automation system for your Java apps.
 This quickstart shows how to set up CI and CD to deploy a Java app. to an Azure web app.
-You create the web app using the Azure CLI, then set up CI/CD in VSTS.
+You create the web app using the Azure CLI, then set up CI/CD in Azure Pipelines.
 In the CI process, you build the Java app and run JUnit tests using Maven.
 In the CD process, you deploy the build to an Azure web app.

 ![java web app](_img/quick-to-azure/java-web-app.png)